Project

 Actions #31

-Updated by jeremyevans0 (Jeremy Evans) about 9 years ago
+Updated by jeremyevans0 (Jeremy Evans) over 9 years ago

 I don't think the magic comment approach for freezing string literals is a good idea.
 For ruby libraries that are maintained, the maintainers will change their code so that they work when string literals are frozen by default (in ruby 3).
 For ruby libraries that are not maintained, the magic comment will not be added.